|

 remember how he sat in Valley Meat Market, daily it appeared, reading the

 Vancouver Sun.
-On one occasion he told my dad that he was trying to learn a
+On one occasion he told my dad that he was trying to learn, and use in conversation a

 new English word every day.
 Abe Neufeld (one of the Bible School teachers in